SadeQL/SadeQL/README.md

 I'm Quentin!
 Welcome to my GitHub profile.
 Get to know me on different aspects!

-- 🌱 I’m currently learning at Ada Tech School to be a **Full Stack Developer**.
+- 🌱 I’m currently working at Welcome to the jungle France as Backend Developer Apprentice.
-- 💻 The technologies I'm learning: Javascript, React, Golang, Python, Django, Ruby, Rails.
+- 💻 The technologies I'm learning: Elixir, Javascript, React, Golang, Python, Django, Ruby, Rails.
 - 👯 I’m looking for a **one-year apprenticeship starting June 2022** (4 days at the company and 1 day at school: Friday).
 - 🔭 I’m currently working on two personal projects: 1/ ☯️  Chinese Astrology Service Website 2/ 💍 Independant jewelry artist e-commerce website.